 Granivorous birds are some of the easiest types of birds to accommodate at bird feeders.
 There are easy steps any birder can take to attract seed- and grain-eating birds:

 - Use appropriate feeders, including both tube feeders and open trays that can accommodate large numbers of feeding birds.
 Some birds will prefer to perch while others prefer to cling, and if feeders can suit both types of birds, more species will visit the yard.

 - Allow ground-feeding granivorous birds, such as pigeons, doves, and quail, to clean up spilled seed underneath feeding areas.
 This will ensure no seed is wasted and will attract even more bird species.
-Do not allow seed to accumulate to dirty, unsafe levels, however.
+Do not allow seeds to accumulate to dirty, unsafe levels, however.

 - Keep feeders clean and in good repair at all times.
 Old moldy seeds are less attractive to birds and can foster mildew and diseases that could decimate a backyard flock.
 Similarly, accumulated feces can harbor bacteria that is harmful to feeding birds.

 - Provide natural food sources by planting seed-bearing flowers for birds and allow the seed heads to remain on the flowers for birds to feast on during autumn and winter.
 This can include growing sunflowers in the garden or as part of bird-friendly landscaping.